tonethar/IGME-330-Master/notes/HW-wc-5.md

 ## VI.
 Homework

-- Get all of the above working - both the "Add" and "Clear" buttons - and the updating of the list component and `#output-text`
+- Get all of the above working for `colorList` (don't worry about `movieList`) - both the "Add" and "Clear" buttons - and the updating of the list component and `#output-text`
 - See dropbox for submission instructions

 <hr><hr>